pymupdf/PyMuPDF/docs/app2.rst

 Where the first 4 items are the float coordinates of the block's bbox.
 The lines within each block are concatenated by a new-line character.

-This is a high-speed method with enough information to re-arrange the page's text in natural reading order where required.
+This is a high-speed method, which by default also extracts image meta information: Each image appears as a block with one text line, which contains meta information.
+The image itself is not shown.

+As with simple text output above, the ``sort`` argument can be used as well to obtain a reading order.

 Example output::

-    >>> print(page.get_text("blocks"))
+    >>> print(page.get_text("blocks", sort=False))
     [(50.0, 88.17500305175781, 166.1709747314453, 103.28900146484375,
     'Some text on first page.', 0, 0)]